TilmanNeumann/java-math-library/README.md

 * PSIQS_U (multi-threaded, using sun.misc.Unsafe)

 The factoring methods are used as well to implement a fast sumOfDivisors() function.
-Other noteworthy things are sqrt(), nth_root(), ln() and exp() functions for BigDecimals, a fast generator for the partitions of multipartite numbers, and - quite special - implementations of smooth number sequences like CANs (colossally abundant numbers) and SHCNs (superior highly composite numbers).
+Other noteworthy parts of this library are sqrt(), nth_root(), ln() and exp() functions for BigDecimals.
+More special contents are a fast generator for the partitions of multipartite numbers and implementations of smooth number sequences like CANs (colossally abundant numbers) and SHCNs (superior highly composite numbers).